2021 Egypt Global Money Week

 With a special focus on gender equality, this year’s GMW activities included the delivery of financial awareness sessions to women and young girls.

 Furthermore, the EBI, in partnership with different stakeholders, built the capacity of different institutions to spread the knowledge including the organisation of master trainings.
 Also, two financial literacy sessions were delivered in the context of the international forum “Awladna” for children with special needs with tailored and illustrated content.

-Several activities were organized in partnership with the Ministry of Youth and Sports.
-The Egyptian Stock Exchange Simulation Game was organized across the 27 governorates, including educational booths, financial competitions, and contests.
-A drawing on asphalt activity with the logo of the EBI’s financial literacy initiative “Shaping the Future” was also organized.
+Several activities were organised in partnership with the Ministry of Youth and Sports.
+The Egyptian Stock Exchange Simulation Game was organised across the 27 governorates, including educational booths, financial competitions, and contests.
+A drawing on asphalt activity with the logo of the EBI’s financial literacy initiative “Shaping the Future” was also organised.
 A radio competition titled “Grandma Hafiza” was aired to a nationwide audience and outreach throughout the month of March and GMW 2017.
 A short essay competition as well as an academic research competition on saving, budgeting and entrepreneurship took place with participation of the 27 governorates during the entire month of March.

 Simultaneously, the Egyptian Banking Simulation Model (EBSM) also took place during the GMW 2017 in partnership with the Faculty of Economics and Political Science, Cairo University.
 This year the EBSM as a model was replicated and implemented within the German University in Cairo.
 Several banks partnered and supported the EBSM model in partnership with The Egyptian Banking Institute as its main technical partner.

 Additionally, university students festively opened the Egyptian Stock Exchange with attendance of high-level representatives from the Egyptian Financial Supervisory Authority, the Egyptian Stock Exchange Authority as well as the Central Bank of Egypt and the Egyptian Banking Institute.